-The Council has long term debt of £209,757,105; the 2016/17 Treasury Management Strategy (approved February 2016), allows an operational boundary for external debt of £219,086,000.
+The Council has long term debt of £209,494,947; the 2016/17 Treasury Management Strategy (approved February 2016), allows an operational boundary for external debt of £219,086,000 (operational boundary for 205/16 was £219,740,000).
 The treasury management team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and is used to update the budget quarterly during the year.
 This allows any adverse changes to be accommodated.
 The analysis will also advise whether new borrowing taken out is fixed or variable.